 WRITER: I have been a writer most of my life.
 I have been published in many religious magazines and papers, and have done some contract writing for training materials and quarterlies.
 I even wrote a short novel for children about life in rural America during the time that I grew up, "Jeannie of the 2-Bar A", published by Moody Press.

 PASTOR: In 1966 I became a licensed Assemblies of God minister.
 Although I spoke in many small churches, I was more of a teacher than preacher.
+Prior to being licensed, I had been giving illustrated lessons in area churches on the topic of why the theory of evolution could not be true.
+It was similar to the information that can be found on the Answers In Genesis web page.
 In 1968 I restarted a rural church in the Union community a few miles northeast of Paris, Arkansas -- Union Assembly of God Church (map).
 The people around there helped us fix up the church and parsonage.
 Heat was provided by some gas stoves which ran on propane from a tank outside.
 In the summer we had some electric fans and open windows.
 Some of the families who attended were Blackwell, Grist, Hickman, and Green.

 Unlike the church, the parsonage had running water and a bathroom.
 There was a well with electric pump.
 If somebody had to go to the bathroom they walked over to the parsonage.
 The parsonage also had a hot water heater and fully equipped kitchen.
 The whole family got up early Sunday morning and drove to Union where we spent the entire day.
 After the Sunday evening service we drove back home to Fort Smith.
 We drove a station wagon, so there was room for 7 people, a few musical instruments, food, books for homework, and etc. Charles took several young people to the district CA, Christ Ambassadors (A/G Youth), convention in Hot Springs one fall.
 They spent two nights at the campgrounds.